chittipakasree99-art/K8S/web/guestbook-go/README.md

 Just like the others, we create a service to group the guestbook pods but this time, to make the guestbook front end externally visible, we specify `"type": "LoadBalancer"`.

-1. Use the [guestbook-service.yaml](guestbook-service.yaml) file to create the guestbook service by running the `kubectl create -f` *`filename`* command:
+1. Use the [guestbook-service.yaml](guestbook-service.yaml) file to create the guestbook service by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f guestbook-go/guestbook-service.yaml
+    $ kubectl apply -f guestbook-go/guestbook-service.yaml
     ```